Play with Fire (Hilary Duff song): Critical reception

 Billboard magazine's Chuck Taylor described the song as being "less of the clichéd little-girl-playing-tough-pop/rocker than it is a truly intriguing exploration into darker, more experimental melodic structures that could attract a whole new crowd of late-night dancefloor minions to the Duff camp."
 Allison Stewart, in a negative review of Dignity for The Washington Post, wrote that the song "boasts what may be the best kiss-off in months ("I don't have time for this, I'm off to play in Houston"), even if most of Duff's tween audience can't exactly claim it for everyday use."
 Dave de Sylvia of Sputnikmusic also gave a negative review deeming the song as "awful".
 David Sanford of About.com gave the Richard Vission remix of the song a positive review, commenting the song is "perfect for those DJs who just can't admit to playing a Hilary Duff record."
 Richard Vission created remixes of the song, and Billboard called the Richard Vission radio edit "a true work of art, refashioning Duff as a potential innovator — and heaven knows there are precious few of those these days ...
-It will be fascinating to see if this is an enchanting fluke, or if America is destined to at last see the arrival of its own Kylie."
+It will be fascinating to see if this is an enchanting fluke, or if America is destined to at last see the arrival of its own Kylie [Minogue]."